Medicinal Products

 Instructions for applicants for implementation of Braille script on the packaging

-Instructions for marketing authorisation holder for implementation of the Braille script on the package
+Instructions for marketing authorisation holders for implementation of Braille script on the packaging

-The name of the medicinal product in the Braille script on the packaging should be indicated in a way that facilitates clear medicinal product recognition to blind and partially-sighted persons, in line with Article 56a of the Directive 2001/83/EC and European Commission "Guideline on the readability of the labelling and package leaflet of medicinal products for human use" and "HRN EN 17351:2014 Packaging - Braille on packaging for medicinal products (ISO 17351:2013; EN ISO 17351:2014)".
+The name of the medicinal product in Braille script on the packaging should be indicated in a way that facilitates clear recognition of the medicinal product to blind and partially sighted persons, in line with Article 56a of the Directive 2001/83/EC and the European Commission "Guideline on the readability of the labelling and package leaflet of medicinal products for human use" and "HRN EN 17351:2014 Packaging - Braille on packaging for medicinal products (ISO 17351:2013; EN ISO 17351:2014)".

-In order to implement the Braille script on the packaging, the marketing authorisation holder is required to:
+In order to implement Braille script on the packaging, the marketing authorisation holder is required to:

-1. provide necessary data in the marketing authorisation procedure
+1. provide the necessary data in the marketing authorisation procedure

-• will be included in the price of marketing authorisation procedure and will not be separately charged.
+• this will be included in the price of the marketing authorisation procedure and will not be separately charged.

-2. submit an application for variation under Art.
-36 of the Ordinance on granting the marketing authorisation for medicinal products (Official Gazette, No. 83/13, 28/20 and 32/21)
+2. submit an application for variation under Article 36 of the Ordinance on granting the marketing authorisation for medicinal products (Official Gazette, No. 83/13, 28/20 and 32/21)

-• will be charged as a variation indicated under 3.2.1 of the HALMED price list ( Variation to labelling and/or package leaflet, including variation of a mock-up of inner and outer packaging, that does not require changes in the summary of product characteristics).
+• this will be charged as a variation indicated under point 3.1.4 for national procedures and under point 3.2.3 for MRP/DCP procedures in HALMED price list (Change in the labelling and/or package leaflet, including a mock-up change of the inner and outer packaging, which is not related to the changes in the summary of product characteristics).

-The documentation needed for the authorisation of indicating or waiver of indicating the Braille script through the variation or marketing authorisation procedure should include the following (alongside the standard documentation for the aforementioned applications):
+The documentation needed for the authorisation of indication or waiver of indication of Braille script through the variation or marketing authorisation procedure should include the following (alongside the standard documentation for the aforementioned applications):

-1. provide a labelling proposal and in case of the Braille script application through a variation procedure, provide a labelling proposal in a mark up version and a clean version
+1. provide a labelling proposal and, in case of the Braille script application through a variation procedure, provide both a mark-up version and a clean version

-- data in the Latin script that will be written in the Braille script
+- data in the Latin script that will be written in the Braille script, or

 or